Table of Contents

 - Weak pulse in the leg and foot

-- Lack of blood flow, causing death of tissues (gangrene)
+- Lack of blood flow, causing the death of tissues (gangrene)

 - Non-healing ulcers and wounds appearing on the leg and foot